Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Calculation of edge states

-While, for the open boundary condition, we cut off the loop and remove the $N$-th row and column in the matrix.
-So for the open boundary condition, we have the operator of $\hat{k}_Z$ taken as,
+While, for the open boundary condition, we cut off the loop and remove the coupling between the $N$-th site and the first site in the matrix.
+Namely, in the open boundary condition, we have the operator $\hat{k}_Z$ as,